runitralph/runitralph/README.md

 * 👨🏿‍🔬 I'm a Senior Biomedical Scientist by day
-* 🧠 I'm learning Python
+* ☁️ I'm learning Azure cloud computing
 * 🤝 I'm open to collaborating on anything involving biochemistry and/or biomedical science data
 * 🎮 I'm also interested in gaming, mobile technology, music, and light/sound engineering
 * 🌍 I'm based in London, United Kingdom